portainer/helper-reset-password/README.md

 # scale back to one the existing Portainer service and use the password above to login
 docker service scale portainer_portainer=1
 ```

+## Licensing

+Portainer reset password helper is licensed under the zlib license.
+See [LICENSE](./LICENSE) for reference.